-While the sociocultural explanation of the etiology of phobias The student considers other, alternative goes some way towards providing a valid explanation of the topic its very emphasis on external factors only means that it is limited in its scope.
-One biological theory of phobias which includes wider Knowledge & is based on evolutionary survival mechanisms (preparedness) also provides a compelling account of humans as being 'hard-wired' to fear dangerous stimuli in order to keep them safe e.g. an innate fear of snakes (Ohman et al., 1975).
+While the sociocultural explanation of the etiology of phobias goes some way towards providing a valid explanation of the topic its very emphasis on external factors only means that it is limited in its scope.
+One biological theory of phobias which is based on evolutionary survival mechanisms (preparedness) also provides a compelling account of humans as being 'hardwired' to fear dangerous stimuli in order to keep them safe e.g. an innate fear of snakes (Ohman et al., 1975).
 The cognitive explanation of Generalised Anxiety Disorder is equally convincing as an explanation of phobia etiology with its emphasis on irrational thought processes, cognitive distortions and panic as the foundations of phobia origination.